Occupation of Smyrna: Repatriation of refugees

 The repatriation of the Asia Minor Greeks who had sought refuge in the Greek Kingdom as a result of the deportations and persecutions by the Ottoman authorities, assumed top priority, already from May 1919.
 The Greek authorities wanted to avoid a situation where refugees would return without the necessary supervision and planning.
 For this purpose, a special department was created within the High Commission.

 A survey conducted by the refugees department indicated that more than 150 towns and villages along the coastal area (from Edremit to Söke) had been destroyed during World War I. Especially from the 45,000 households belonging to local Greeks, 18,000 were partially damaged, while 23,000 completely destroyed.

 In general the period of the Greek administration experienced a continuous movement of refugee populations aided by charitable institutions such as the Red Cross and the Greek "Patriotic Institution" (Πατριωτικό Ίδρυμα).
 In total, 100,000 Greeks who had lost their land during World War I, many a result of Ottoman discrimination, were resettled under Stergiadis, given generous credit, and access to farm tools.

+This resettlement of Greeks and strict measures by the army led "great numbers of Muslims to leave the Greek zone", which created a refugee problem.
+In addition, contrary to Stergiadis' and Venizelos' orders, there was some discrimination by junior Greek administrators and military members, which further contributed to Turkish hostility in the Smyrna zone.